Living at Home Safely

 Finding the Solution That Works for You

 Community resources may be available to help finance modifications.
-For example, some contractors can recommend different financing options or suggest ways to save money come tax time.
+For example, some contractors can recommend different financing options or suggest ways to save money through tax incentives.
 Throughout every stage of the project, you need to make sure that you are the one in charge and that service providers are helping you and meeting your needs.